+The IHSSP serves as an informant for the development of the City's IDP, especially in relation to the strategic focus area of human settlements and services in the City.
 The IDP is the City's key tool for dealing with the real issues of households and communities in a strategic, developmental and delivery-oriented way.
-The IHSSP serves as an informant for the development of the City's IDP.